Tips for Soothing Swollen Feet and Legs During Pregnancy

 Pregnancy can be uncomfortable, to say the least.
 The only thing worse than trying to maneuver around with your growing bump is trying to do so with swollen, achy feet and legs—and unfortunately they’re a common symptom during pregnancy and the early days of postpartum recovery.
 But why do your feet and legs tend to swell, and how can you find some relief?

-During pregnancy, your body produces roughly 50 percent more blood and fluid to meet baby’s needs, often causing swelling in the feet and ankles.
-The weight of the growing baby and uterus also causes pressure on the veins that pass through the pelvis carrying blood back to the heart, impeding circulation and contributing further to the swelling.
+During pregnancy, your body produces roughly 50 percent more blood and fluid to meet baby’s needs, often causing swelling in the feet, ankles and legs.
+The weight of the growing baby and uterus also puts pressure on the veins that pass through the pelvis carrying blood back to the heart, impeding circulation and contributing to the swelling.
 The swelling can also cause your legs to feel heavy and achy.
 Combined with the lax ligaments in the hips, pelvis and feet joints during pregnancy, leg pain is also a common pregnancy-related complaint.

 In rare instances, swelling and pain in the legs can indicate a serious condition.
 If you have swelling or pain in only one leg or if swelling comes on suddenly, you should contact your doctor immediately.

 Micky Marie Morrison is a licensed physical therapist with 15 years experience in women’s health and pediatrics.
 She is an International Childbirth Education Association certified perinatal fitness educator, founder of the prenatal and postpartum exercise program CoreMama and online resource BabyWeight.TV, author of Baby Weight: The Complete Guide to Prenatal and Postpartum Fitness a mother of two.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.